meldaw84/-The-offecial-GROMACS-molecular-simulation-toolkit./docs/reference-manual/algorithms/molecular-dynamics.rst

 the electrostatic energy drift below the tolerance.
-The only case where there can be significant errors in the pressure is when there are no electrostatic interactions at all or the Ewald relative tolerance parameter is very small, leading to no or a very small pair-list buffer.
+The only case where there can be significant errors in the pressure is when there are no electrostatic interactions at all or the Ewald relative tolerance parameter is very small, leading to no, or a very small, pair-list buffer.
 The most common case is coarse-grained systems.
 In the log file from :ref:`mdrun <gmx mdrun>` one can find an (over)esimate of the error in the average pressure due to missing Lennard-Jones interactions.